AndreanIG/Portofolio/_featured_categories/projects.md

 permalink: /projects/
 ---

-# 🧩 Projects Overview
+# Projects Overview

-Welcome to my collection of projects.
+Welcome to my collection of projects !
-Here, you’ll find a mix of **machine learning**, **AI research**, **software development**, and a few creative builds that blend data, design, and curiosity.
+Here, you’ll find a mix of **machine learning**, **AI research**, **software development**, and a few creative builds that's a mix of data, design, and my own curiosity.
-Each project tells a small part of my journey — exploring how technology can solve problems, automate processes, or simply make something fun.
+Each project tells a small part of my journey in exploring how technology can solve problems, automate processes, or simply make something fun.

-Scroll down to explore the list below 👇
+Scroll down to explore the list below

 ---

+---

+# All Posts